Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 Understanding nuance

 In reality there are probably a bunch of different models or mixes with respect to the percentage of full-time faculty who have criminal justice practitioner experience and its effect on pedagogy, scholarship and organizational culture.
 And thus, one might (if suitably motivated) develop a heuristic to rank departments on how much of a cop shop they are.
-Alternatively, some classes lend themselves better than others to being taught by former practitioners (e.g., Intro to Policing, or Intro to Corrections, Courts, Criminal Law, etc.), whereas others (e.g., Criminological Theory, Research Methods, etc.) might best be tackled better by individuals with traditional doctorates.
+Alternatively, some classes lend themselves better than others to being taught by former practitioners (e.g., Intro to Policing, or Intro to Corrections, Courts, Criminal Law, etc.), whereas others (e.g., Criminological Theory, Research Methods, etc.) might best be tackled better by people who have earned traditional doctorates.

-Readers of this piece must also keep in mind that, there are plenty of ex-practitioners (at all employment levels) who work in departments, schools and colleges of criminal justice, that are on top of the scholarly literature and have, teach and conduct research that is nuanced and thoughtful, and sometimes more so than some of their liberal and critical colleagues.
-They may even be better academic citizens then the majority of the people in their home department.
+Predictably, there are plenty of ex-practitioners (at all employment levels) who work in departments, schools and colleges of Criminology/Criminal Justice, that are on top of the scholarly literature and have, teach and conduct research that is nuanced and thoughtful, and sometimes more so than some of their liberal and critical colleagues.
+They may even be better academic citizens then the majority of the men and women in their departments.

 WHY DO COP SHOP DEPARTMENTS EXIST?